see fecal immunochemical test.

 see insulin-like growth factor-1.

-an operation in which the end of the small intestine, the ileum, is brought out through an opening called a stoma on the abdomen (belly).
+an operation in which the end of last part of the small intestine, the ileum, is brought out through an opening called a stoma on the abdomen (belly) to allow feces (stool) to leave the body.
+It is sometimes done after part of the intestine has been removed.
 Stool that leaves the body through this opening tends to be unformed or liquid because it hasn’t been through the large intestine.

-a method that uses computers to analyze digital pictures of the cells from a microscope slide to check the number of sets of chromosomes in the cell.
+a method that uses computers to analyze digital pictures of the cells from a microscope slide to check the number of chromosomes and other properties of the cells.
 See also chromosome, ploidy.

 methods used to make pictures of internal body structures.
-Some imaging tests used to help diagnose or stage cancer are x-rays, CT scans, magnetic resonance imaging (MRI), PET scans, and ultrasound.
+Some imaging tests used to help detect or stage cancer are x-rays, CT scans, MRI, PET scans, and ultrasound.
+See also computed tomography scan, magnetic resonance imaging, positron emission tomography, ultrasound.

 the complex system by which the body resists infection by germs, such as bacteria or viruses, and rejects transplanted tissues or organs.
 The immune system may also help the body fight some cancers.

-lab tests that use antibodies to detect specific chemical antigens in specially-prepared cells viewed under a microscope.
+lab tests that use man-made antibodies to detect specific chemical antigens in specially prepared cells viewed under a microscope.
 These tests can be used to help detect and classify cancer cells.
 See also antibody, antigen, monoclonal antibodies.

-study of how the body resists infection and certain other diseases.
-Knowledge gained in this field is important to those cancer treatments that use the immune system and/or substances that behave like parts of the immune system to help fight cancer.
+study of the immune system, including how the body recognizes self and not-self, how it responds to infection and other foreign challenges such as immunizations, organ transplants, allergens, and more.
+Knowledge gained in this field is important to cancer treatments that activate the immune system and/or substances that behave like parts of the immune system to help fight cancer.
 See also immune system, immunotherapy.

-a state in which the immune system is weak and unable to respond the way it should.
-This condition may be present at birth, or it may be caused by some infections (such as human immunodeficiency virus or HIV), cancer, or cancer treatments (such as chemotherapy and radiation).
+a process in which the immune system becomes weak and unable to respond the way it should; also the condition it causes.
+This condition may be present at birth, or it may be caused by certain infections (such as human immunodeficiency virus or HIV), cancer, or cancer treatments (such as chemotherapy and radiation).
 See also immune system.

 treatments that use the body’s immune system to fight cancer.
-This is done by boosting the patient’s own immune system or giving man-made versions of the immune system.
+This is done by boosting the patient’s own immune system or giving man-made immune system proteins.
 See also immune system.

 can refer to a small amount of radioactive material placed in or near a cancer.
-Also, can mean an artificial form used to restore the shape of an organ after surgery, for example, a breast implant.
+Also, can mean a natural or artificial structure (called a prosthesis) inserted into the body to restore the shape or function of an organ after surgery; for example, a breast implant.
 See also brachytherapy, prosthesis.

-not being able to have or keep an erection of the penis; also called erectile dysfunction (ED).
+not being able to have or keep an erection of the penis adequate for sexual intercourse; also called erectile dysfunction (ED).

 see intensity-modulated radiation therapy.

-the number of new cases of a disease that occur in a certain number of people each year.
-Compare to prevalence.
+the number of new cases of a disease that occur over a certain amount of time (usually a year).
+Compare with prevalence.

 cut made during surgery.